Seven Hills I Will Die On

 Published on

-🧵 Slack hygiene
+🧵 Practice Slack hygiene

 Use threads

 Writing related messages into a busy channel at "top level" makes discussions less focused and less useful.
-For task oriented channels, use threads to organize conversations.
+For task-oriented channels, use threads to organize conversations.
 This helps keep more topics visible at a given time.

 • "I'll provide more context in thread"